volk22kamin/gh_action_flow_infra/README.md

 # Project Overview

-This repository contains a full-stack application with a robust infrastructure-as-code setup using Terraform.
-Below is a summary of the architecture and CI/CD flow:
+---

+**Note:**
+Currently, the credentials for the initial creation of the MongoDB database are hardcoded.
+The best practice would be to build an AMI that also includes the AWS CLI (since there is no NAT/internet access), use the VPC endpoint to connect to AWS Secrets Manager, and assign a policy and role to the MongoDB instance to allow it to retrieve the secret securely.
+Due to time constraints, this is not yet implemented, but is the recommended approach for production.

 - **VPC**: Custom Virtual Private Cloud for network isolation.
 Resources like ECS, MongoDB are deployed in private subnets with no direct connection to the internet.
 - **Security Groups**: A standalone module.
 After networking is created (to provide the VPC ID), the security group module is deployed.
 Its output (the SG ID) is then passed to both the backend and MongoDB modules to enforce strict communication rules:
 	- ALB and ECS communicate only through a dedicated SG.
 	- MongoDB and ECS communicate only through a dedicated SG.
 - **MongoDB on EC2**: Database runs on an EC2 instance within the VPC.
-AWS SSM agent is installed on all EC2 instances for secure, auditable connections (no SSH exposure).
+The AMI is custom-built by me to include MongoDB and the AWS SSM agent, since the instance runs in a private subnet without NAT (no internet access).
+This allows for secure, auditable connections (no SSH exposure).
 - **Secrets Management**: MongoDB password is generated and stored in AWS Secrets Manager, and securely passed as a secret to the ECS task at runtime.
 Secret created manually as to not have the password in terraform's state.
 - **ECS Cluster**: Hosts the application server as a container.
 The ECS service is set to 0 tasks by default; the CI pipeline can scale it up as needed.
 An Auto Scaling Group (ASG) is configured to scale ECS tasks based on CPU load.
 - **ALB (Application Load Balancer)**: Exposes the ECS service to the internet.